 Tis' the season to be festive, and that means bringing out all the stops.
-Instead of simply serving hummus with a side of vegetables, why not give it a little pizzazz?
+So instead of simply serving hummus with a side of vegetables, why not give it a little pizzazz?
 Vegan Layered Greek Dip, for example, is the mega party pleaser.

 TASTE TESTED AND APPROVED!

 First, I tested out my Greek layered dip at a party I hosted for my girlfriends to raise money to feed the homeless.
-When I looked at the food table 20 minutes into the party, I noticed my vegan layered Greek dip was gone.
+Unfortunately, when I looked at the food table 20 minutes into the party, I noticed my vegan layered Greek dip was gone.

 Not only was the plate scrapped clean, but all the ladies at the event wanted the recipe.

 Then, I decided to give my family the layered dip taste test with an array of other appetizers I served at Thanksgiving dinner.

 Again, the plate was scraped clean within minutes.
 So, as I share this with you, I am pretty sure wherever you bring this dip, you will be a hit.

 THE LAYERS OF GOODNESS